 Supervised readings, research, or activities involving areas of special interest in business to the individual student.
 May be repeated for up to six semester hours credit.
-Prerequisite: Major in Business Administration, Accounting, or Master of Accountancy AND permission of instructor and head of division.
+Prerequisite: Major in Business Administration, Accounting, or Master of Accountancy AND permission of instructor and Dean.